ehof17/Elite-Snake/README.md

 ## 🚀 Introduction
 Elite Snake is not just your ordinary snake game.
 Built with React, Express, Node.js, Socket.io, and Vite, it's a vibrant, interactive experience with customizations, special food effects, and a competitive leaderboard.
 Join the fun at [Elite Snake](http://23.239.5.150:3000/).

-## Disclaimer
+## ⚠️ Disclaimer
 This project is inspired by and based upon Clément Mihailescu's Snake Game, as featured in his [YouTube tutorial](https://www.youtube.com/watch?v=7Rkib_fvowE) and available on [GitHub](https://github.com/clementmihailescu/Snake-Game-Reverse-LL-Tutorial).
 While the foundational concepts and initial codebase are derived from his work, this multiplayer edition introduces significant enhancements and features, including:

-- **Multiplayer Capability:** Transforming the classic single-player experience into a competitive multiplayer game.
-- **Separate Rendering Engine:** Optimized to handle the increased complexity of multiplayer gameplay.
+- **Multiplayer Capability**
-- **Customizable Player Names:** Allowing players to personalize their gaming experience.
+- **Customization:** Allowing players to personalize their gaming experience with custom names and colors
-- **Leaderboard Integration:** Tracking and displaying high scores for competitive play.
+- **Modularity:** Split items into components, and added components like the title screen and leaderboard.
 - **Mobile Compatibility:** Ensuring a seamless experience across various devices.
-- **Innovative Game Mechanics:** Introduction of unique elements like portal foods, adding a new layer of strategy.
+- **New Game Mechanics:** Introduction of unique elements like portal foods, adding a new layer of strategy.

 This project is meant as a tribute to the original work and an exploration of its potential.
 It does not replicate the original game in its entirety but rather builds upon it to create a new, unique gaming experience.